dlipovetsky/vscode-ginkgo-tools/.vscode/notes.md

 - QuickPicker: This populates a QuickPick dropdown menu with symbols.
 - TreeDataProvider: This populates a TreeView with symbols.

-## Known Issues

-- The outline auto-refresh is very eager; changing a single character triggers an update, invalidates the cache entry because the doc version increases, and causes ginkgo outline to be called.
-Not sure how best to address this.
-Options:
-    - Auto-refresh on save only
-    - Implement a rate-limiting Outliner.
-If the rate limit is exceeded, return an empty outline.
-    - Cancellation tokens are _not_ supported, except for resolveTreeItem, which is only for tooltips

 ## Roadmap

 - [x] Skeleton